videolan/x265/doc/reST/cli.rst

 	Level 3 - Perform analysis of inter modes while reusing depths from the save encode.

 	Default 0.

+.. option:: --dynamic-refine, --no-dynamic-refine

+	Dynamically switches :option:`--refine-inter` levels 0-3 based on the content and the encoder settings.
+It is recommended to use :option:`--refine-intra` 4 with dynamic refinement.
+Default disabled.

 .. option:: --refine-mv